• Skip to primary navigation

 • Mixing Bowls: glass nesting bowls are a kitchen staple when it comes to baking.
 They allow you to lay out all your measured ingredients which makes the baking process so much easier to follow along with everything portioned and ready-to-go.

-• Heavy Bottomed Pot: you will need a medium sized heavy bottomed pot or dutch oven to fry the sesame balls.
+• Heavy Bottomed Pot: you will need a medium-sized heavy-bottomed pot or dutch oven to fry the sesame balls.

 • Thermometer: you will need a thermometer, preferably one with a clip attachment to monitor the temperature of the oil when frying.